The Horse Car Home Page

 The Tourist Tramway of Iquique, Chile has operated a horse tram and a double decker battery tram since 2004.

-The Society for the Preservation of Carter Railroad Resources (SPCRR) has operated a horse-drawn railway at Ardenwood Historic Farm, just across the Dumbarton Bridge in Fremont.
-The line is a tribute to the South Pacific Coast Railroad's horse-operated Centerville branch.
+The Society for the Preservation of Carter Railroad Resources (SPCRR) operated a horse-drawn railway at Ardenwood Historic Farm, just across the Dumbarton Bridge in Fremont.
+This was a tribute to the South Pacific Coast Railroad's horse-operated Centerville branch.
 Read more about it, and see some videos, on my Park Trains and Tourist Trains site.

 horse tram At Ardenwood Historic Farm, Jiggs the horse pulls the horse-drawn car into Deer Park.
 September, 2006.